IBM/z_ansible_collections_doc/source/requirements/collection-requirements.rst

 Collection requirements
 =======================

-The **dependency matrix** below, lists the minimum required component versions for each version of the collection when they became generally available (GA) for both, the control node and managed node.
+The **dependency matrix** lists the minimum required component versions for each version of the collection when they became generally available (GA) for both, the control node and managed node.